alicht/intro-to-git-github-1121/git.md

 1.  make a directory `mkdir mean-girls` and lets then enter it `cd mean-girls`

-now lets put git to use and create some items! let's go to our terminal and use the touch command to create a README.md.
+Before we put git to use let's create some items. let's go to our terminal and use the touch command to create a README.md.

 - we can use the ls command now and we'll see our README.